 CAPS is pleased to announce that we are now offering canine-assisted therapy.
 Canine-assisted therapy incorporates the presence of a dog during a counseling session.
 Dogs can reduce stress and help a student feel more comfortable discussing difficult issues.

-CAPS has two canine therapists (CTs), Bell and Toby, who are each on campus one day a week.
+CAPS has one canine therapist (CT), Toby, who is on campus one day per week.

 How it works: